‘Shattered’ tourism industry calls for immediate €1bn injection

 Role

-Eoghan O’Mara Walsh, Itic’s chief executive, said Fáilte Ireland could help devise the conditions attached to the €1 billion grant scheme, but he said he would not rule out tourism businesses potentially handing over equity to the State in return for the payouts.
+Eoghan O’Mara Walsh, Itic’s chief executive, said Fáilte Ireland could help devise the conditions attached to the €1 billion grant scheme, and said he would not rule out tourism businesses potentially handing over equity to the State in return for the payouts.

 “Tourism is in the middle of an existential crisis,” he said at Buswells, which opened to the public on Monday as part of the latest phase of the State’s economic reopening.